Victorian spectres preyed upon the twentieth century.

 I count myself lucky to have ridden beside him on a crusade for the rule of law.

-'The guilt of such individuals is so black that they fall outside and go beyond the scope of any judicial process.
-Moreover, the precedent of public trials of prominent statesmen shows that the procedure
+'The guilt of such individuals is so black that they fall outside and go beyond the scope of judicial process.

 Churchill promoted political and executive action